The Notable Numeral

 aka: The Adjective Number

 If you have a group of people banding together to fight evil, or to cause it, then it's good to have a good team name that people will remember.
 If you can't think of anything else, then why not name yourself after the number of members you have, plus a nice adjective that describes you?
-Maybe try to tie it together in a pun or something.
+Maybe try to tie it together in a pun, some Added Alliterative Appeal

 In the end, what do you have?
 Why, The Notable Numeral